Submissions

 References:

 In the text, a reference identified by means of an author‘s name should be followed by the date of the reference in parentheses.
+For articles with two authors, cite both authors’ last names connected by “and” followed by comma and the year of publication.
 When there are more than two authors, only the first author‘s name should be mentioned, followed by ’et al‘.
-In the event that an author cited has two or more works published during the same year, the reference, both in the text and in the reference list, should be identified by a lower case letter ’a‘and ’b‘after the date to distinguish the works.
+In the event that an author cited has two or more works published during the same year, the reference, both in the text and in the reference list, should be identified by a lower case letter ’a‘ and ’b‘ after the date to distinguish the works.

 Examples:

 References should be listed at the end of the paper in alphabetical order.
 Articles in preparation or articles submitted for publication, unpublished observations, personal communications, etc. should not be included in the reference list but should only be mentioned in the article text (e.g., A. Kingori, University of Nairobi, Kenya, personal communication).
-Journal names are abbreviated according to Chemical Abstracts.
-Authors are fully responsible for the accuracy of the references, while strictly adhering to the APA style of referencing as shown below:
+Journal names are abbreviated according to American Psychological Association (APA).
+Authors are entirely responsible for ensuring the accuracy of their references and must carefully follow the APA referencing style as shown below:

 Proofs and Reprints: